CostaLab/phlower/docs/source/index.md

     :align: right
 ```

-**PHLOWER** is a Python library for single cell trajectory inference using Hodge Decomposition
+**PHLOWER** is a Python library for single cell trajectory inference using Hodge Laplacian Decomposition.